IBM/chopstix/docs/database_layout.md

 ### Table: path_node

-List of nodes (basic blocks) that belong to a path
+List of nodes (basic blocks) that belong to a path.

 | Field    | Type | Description                    |
 | -------- | ---- | ------------------------------ |